Ejay123-tech/Ejay123-tech/README.md

 # About Me
+Hi! 👋!
+My name is Edward Gichura.

-Hi! 👋 I'm a passionate Data Scientist with a strong foundation in statistics, actuarial science, and data science.
+I'm a passionate Data Scientist with a strong foundation in statistics, actuarial science, and data science.
 My mission is to transform data into actionable insights and develop data-driven solutions to complex problems.

 ## Education
 🎓 Bachelor's Degree in Statistics and Actuarial Science